AUTHORIZED IB MIDDLE YEARS PROGRAMME SCHOOL

 How is the ISC MYP designed?

-The MYP team will be designing the ISC MYP curriculum based on four major sources:
+The MYP team will be designing the ISC MYP curriculum based on two major sources:

-All units will have a transdisciplinary theme based on the IMYC in years 1-3 of the program.
 Learning objectives, pedagogy and assessment will be dictated by IB MYP Principles into Practice and MYP Subject Guides.
-Learning objectives and end-of-year assessment will be incorporated from the Cambridge Secondary One Program in English Language and Literature, English Acquisition, Mathematics and Sciences.
 The Austrian national curriculum will be referenced in all subject areas in all five years of the program.